barathvaj/NLP-Learning-And-Training/Installation and Basics/README.md

  ##### Root Mean Squared Error
  - It is root of Mean squared error, it punishes the large difference also it also equates to the same unit as y.

+## UnSupervised Learning

+When we don't have labels/outcomes and it falls under unsupervised learning.

+### Clustering
+-  Grouping the similar data points together which helps identify different categories with in the dataset.

+### Dimension Reduction
+Reduces number of features in dataset either for compression or proper visualization of trends in historical data